Tim Burton’s ‘Dumbo’ Looks To Colin Farrell: Is Racist Past Hurting Casting?

 The original film followed an outcast elephant, separated from his mother, who finds out his full potential with the help of a special group of friends.

-As classic Disney and sanitary as that descriptor sounds, the film has been the subject of criticisms for its racially charged depictions of certain characters over the years, and going by the number of A-listers, who have passed on it, it could still be an issue.
+As classic Disney and sanitary as that descriptor sounds, the film has been the subject of criticisms for its racially charged depictions of certain characters over the years, and going by the number of A-listers who have passed on it, it could still be an issue.

 Colin Farrell rumoured to be taking on Disney classic Dumbo https://t.co/SLrQX5mt9w (PSR) pic.twitter.com/KlwZQiibY5